Online Guide for Newcomers to Prince Edward Island - Canada

 The police are accountable to the public, but they cannot keep communities safe and free of crime on their own.
 They need cooperation from the people in the communities that they serve.

-For this reason the police forces in Canada often use a community policing approach to their work.
+For this reason the police services in Canada often use a community policing approach to their work.
 This means that they collaborate with the residents of a specific community to prevent crimes and deal with safety issues.
 Police do this by setting up committees and neighbourhood watches, working with community organizations like Crime Stoppers and Child Find, and educating the public.

 If you are Stopped, Questioned or Arrested by the Police